 Ingredients:

-Method:- In small bowl, mix eggs with fork and then mix in the rest of the wet ingredients.
+- In a small bowl, mix eggs with fork and then mix in the rest of the wet ingredients.

-- In another larger bowl, mix flour, salt and baking powder, make a well and stir in the wet ingredients.
-Stir with wooden spoon until all ingredients are mixed well.
+- In another larger bowl, mix flour, salt and baking powder, make a well and add the wet ingredients.
+Stir with wooden spoon, adding in the dry, until all ingredients are mixed well.

-- Place a tsp of filling about one to one and half inches apart in a row, along one end.
+- Place a rounded teaspoon of filling about one to one and half inches apart in a row, along one end.

-- Heat about 2 - 3 cups of canola oil – test with a little dough to make sure it fries quickly.
-The trick to not having deep fried food soak up too much oil is to fry it quickly in very hot fat.
-Use 2 forks and have a pan lined with paper towel ready.
+- Heat oil – test with a little dough to make sure it fries quickly, or throw in a few kernels of popcorn.
+Oil is ready when they pop.
+The trick to not have deep fried food soak up too much oil is to fry quickly in very hot fat.
+A cast iron works great.
+Use 2 forks or tongs and have a paper towel lined pan ready.

 I've been waiting for this recipe.
 Last week on Thursday I was making quick rollkuchen for us since he was having a busy evening in the barns. ..I was so tempted to peek into the scheduled recipe to see what this was all about.
 They look so yummy. . .and once in awhile .. why not?